alejandraluaces/TIY_Application/source/colophon.md

 ## Fonts & Images

-Fonts I used were those I found on The Iron Yard website; Tisa Pro and Open Sans.
-I tried to follow The Iron Yard's branding as closely as possible.
+I used fonts and styles that I got from The Iron Yard [style](http://masondesu.github.io/ghost-shield/) [guides](http://theironyard.com/about/brand-standards/).

 Images are my own, or the property of my clients.